pcarbo/varbvs/varbvs-R/README.md

 help(package = "varbvs")
 ```

-The most key function in this package is function <code>varbvs</code>.
+The key function in this package is function <code>varbvs</code>.
-Here is an example in which we fit the *varbvs* model to the Leukemia
+Here is an example in which we fit the variable selection model to the
-data:
+Leukemia data:

 ```R
 library(varbvs)